kotamichael/logs_analysis/README.md

 	CREATE VIEW days AS
 		SELECT time ::TIMESTAMP::DATE, status FROM log ORDER BY time;

-okrsts:
+totalrqsts:
-	CREATE VIEW okrqsts AS
+	CREATE VIEW totalrqsts AS
 		SELECT time, COUNT(status) AS ok FROM days
-		WHERE status = '200 OK' GROUP BY time ORDER BY time;
+		GROUP BY time ORDER BY time;

 badrqsts:
 	CREATE VIEW badrqsts AS